-When you are trying to decide which SAT vs ACT test is right for you, it can be hard to know what the best choice is.
+When you are trying to decide which test is a better choice, SAT vs ACT, it can be hard to know what the best choice is.
 The SAT and ACT tests both have pros and cons that need to be taken into account when making your decision.
 For example, the SAT has a math section that includes complex word problems while the ACT doesn’t do this.
 But, on the other hand, SAT questions require more reading than does an ACT question.
 One thing I’ve learned through my research is that there isn’t one clear answer about whether SAT vs ACT should be taken because these two exams are different in many ways!

 Before we tackle this somewhat challenging question, I want to preface that we will be sharing our professional views based on our observations with students we’ve worked with.
 We have been working in this space for over 30 years so we have a good idea of what we are talking about but what we will share with you is based on our opinions and the data we have with our clients, not based on the national average.